GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Immunization.page.md

       {{tree:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-Immunization, hybrid}}
   </div>
   <div id="tabeg" class="tabcontent">
-  ### Example Usage Scenarios ###
-The following are example usage scenarios for the Immunization profile:

 - {{pagelink:ImmunizationFluVaccine, text: Example Immunization - Flu Vaccine}} Query for a Flu Vaccination using query parameters such as `Immunization.extension:vaccinationProcedure`, `Immunization.vaccineCode` and `Immunization.reasonCode`.
 - {{pagelink:ImmunizationNotGiven, text: Example Immunization - Not Given}} Query for a vaccine that was not given using query parameters such as `Immunization.status` and `Immunization.statusReason`.